ew-blog/ew-blog.github.io/_posts/2019-07-08-Self-Blame.md

 I understand and care that my words are hurtful and confusing.
 And I have consistently done my best to mimize that impact.
 But I will not stop taking steps to make sure my boundaries are protected, nor will I convince myself that my feelings are invalid, just because someone will be hurt otherwise.

+If that makes me less than a decent person, then so be it.